-When it comes to horse power (HP), it is better to have a little more, than to be under powered.
-A 1HP motor will do the job of a 1.5HP motor, but it will strain and work harder to do it.
-Most in-ground pool systems are over engineered, so going with the same HP you have now maybe overkill.
+When it comes to horsepower (HP), it is better to have a little more, than to be underpowered.
+A 1HP motor will do the job of a 1.5HP, but it will strain and work harder to do it.
+Most in-ground pool systems are over-engineered, so going with the same HP, you have now maybe overkill.

 Pumps wired for 220v do not use more energy than pumps wired for 110v.
-Most existing in-ground pools are wired for 220v, and most pumps and replacement motors come with the jumper set at 220v.
+Existing in-ground pools are usually wired for 220v, and most pool pumps and replacement motors come with the jumper set at 220v.

-It is better to run 220v rather than 110v when installing a new electrical service, although some pump motors allow you to run either, the 220v will help the motor run cooler and will be less taxing on the unit during start up.
+It is better to run 220v rather than 110v when installing a new electrical service, although some pump motors allow you to run either, the 220v will help the pump-motor run at a lower temperature and will be less taxing on the unit during startup.

-If you can afford the up front cost of a variable speed motor, it will clearly pay for it self in a short time by the way of energy savings.
-It is more than a green solution, it is financial responsible choice.
+If you can afford the upfront cost of a new variable speed motor, it will undoubtedly pay for itself in a short time by saving you the money you would otherwise be spending on energy.
+It is more than a green solution; it is a financially responsible choice.

-These motors are designed for In-ground pools, having said that, they will work on above-ground pools and make more sense that the majority of the garbage that is currently being offered for above ground pools.
-Not only do you get the energy savings, but you wont have to replace your pump in 3 to 5 years.
+These motors are designed for In-ground pools, having said that, they will work on above-ground pools and make more sense that the majority of the garbage that is currently available for above ground pools.
+Not only do you get the energy savings, but you won’t have to replace your pump in 3 to 5 years.